 Stockholder feedback is integral to the success of the Company, and we will continue to proactively engage with our stockholders to enhance our understanding and respond to stockholders' perspectives and needs.
 We take great pride in our ability to not only deliver value to our stockholders but to build a business that positively impacts our employees, clients, customers and communities.

-We appreciate your continued support and investment in CoStar Group.
+As always, I appreciate your continued support for and investment in CoStar Group.

 Sincerely,